 Director: John Landis

-Producer: Ivan Reitman, Matty Simmons
+Producers: Ivan Reitman, Matty Simmons

-Screenwriter: Harold Ramis, Douglas Kenney, Chris Miller
+Screenwriters: Harold Ramis, Douglas Kenney, Chris Miller

 The MOVIECLIPS channel is the largest collection of licensed movie clips on the web.
 Here you will find unforgettable moments, scenes and lines from all your favorite films.
 Made by movie fans, for movie fans.

 Classic Trailers: http://bit.ly/1u43jDe